-Judith Ann Madsen (nee: Johnson)
+Judith Ann Madsen (Nee: Johnson)

 May 14, 1931 – January 18, 2020

-RACINE – Judith Ann Madsen, age 88, passed away Saturday, January 18, 2020 at Ascension All Saints Hospital.
-She was born in Racine, May 14, 1931, daughter of the late Charles and Selma (nee: Flatten) Johnson and was a lifelong resident.
+RACINE—Judith Ann Madsen, age 88, passed away Saturday, January 18, 2020 at Ascension All Saints Hospital.

-Judy graduated from Wm.
-Horlick High School “Class of 1949”.
-On June 26, 1954 she was united in marriage to the love of her life, Anders C. Madsen.
-Judy and her husband started their business, Model Tool, Inc., in 1959 and ran the business together until they retired in 2005.
-Judy was a life-long member of First United Methodist Church and a member of the Fifth Street Yacht Club Auxiliary.
-Judy loved her family, traveling, knitting, dancing, baseball and games.
-She was a devoted wife, mother, grandmother, sister and friend to many who will dearly miss her.

-Judy is survived by her husband Anders Madsen; children, Peter Madsen, Peggy (Henrik) Jensen, Paul (Judy) Madsen; grandchildren, Joren, Sophia, and Olivia Madsen; sister, Jane (Chuck) Bragg; cousins, nieces, nephews and many friends; she was preceded in death by her parents and her sister Sandy Koleske.

 You have free articles remaining.